-Hard Money Loan: Know When to Use It
+Hard Money Loan: How to Get Them and When to Use Them

 There are some cases where you may wish to use this type of loan even if you have a good credit score.
 The main reason is the timeliness of these types of loans.
 Hard money loans will help you get funding rapidly compared to traditional loans.
 A traditional loans (from a bank) usually entails an extensive approval processes that includes in-depth credit checks.
 Any negative reports on your credit history will definitely slow the process.
 But even worse, they could cause you to be flat-out denied from getting a loan.

 Timeliness is one instance where hard money loans provide a better route to funding.
 Rather than extensive credit checks, hard money lenders provide funding based on collateral.
 Collateral-backed loans give hard money lenders the confidence to provide funding quickly.
 However, not all lenders require collateral.
 It is quite common to get a distressed loan that is unsecured with collateral.

 Hard money loans will typically have a repayment horizon under five years.
 These are intended as short term loans.
 From a practical standpoint, you would not wish to hold a high interest rate loan much longer as the cost of funding can be very high over a longer repayment horizon.
 As mentioned above, the interest rates for these types of loans are generally higher than bank loans.